Skip to content

 Compatbility Note

-Pretty Terminal has only been tested in MacOS with the native Terminal app and Warp.
+Pretty Terminal has only been tested in MacOS with the native Terminal app and Warp, and on Ubuntu with the native terminal.
 It may not work as expected in other terminal emulators or operating systems.

 bash